Trump Wants Steam Carrier Catapults

 Key Takeaways:

-• President Trump prefers traditional steam catapults over the newer, more expensive Electromagnetic Aircraft Launch System (EMALS) for future aircraft carriers.
+• President Trump favors traditional steam catapults over the newer Electromagnetic Aircraft Launch System (EMALS) for aircraft carriers, citing high costs and perceived performance issues influenced by a crew member's negative feedback.

 See a mistake?
 Contact us.